code-on-sunday/buildr.studio/stories.md

 ## Story 21:

 Highlight the DragTarget box when the object enters the area.
 When the object is dropped, show the data as list of string separated by commas.

+## Story 22:

+Display the relative path to the root folder instead of showing the full path of each item in the variable section that has the "sources" type.